Martijn van Mensvoort - © Hand Research

 UL

-The results in the table show that in all populations in each of the 10 fingers the ulnar loop or the whorl is always the most common fingerprint pattern type.
+The results in the table show that in all populations in each of the 10 fingers the ulnar loop or the whorl is always the most common fingerprint pattern type in any country around the world.

-In both the right hand and the left hand the ulnar loop is found in a large majority of all 12 populations on the pinky finger.
-A likewise situation is seen in the middle finger, though in the population of New Guinea the whorl is more common on the middle finger of both hands.
+In both the right hand and the left hand the ulnar loop on the pinky is found in a large majority of 21 out of 23 populations; this trend is only not seen New Zealand Maori and Ellice Islands people.
+A likewise trend is seen in the middle finger, though in the populations of New Zealand Maori, Ellice Islands and New Guinea the whorl is more common on the middle finger of both hands.

-The whorl is in far most populations the most dominant pattern on the ring finger, the thumb & and the index finger.
+This makes the whorl the most dominant pattern on the ring finger, the thumb & and the index finger in far most populations .

-This implicates that the most common similarity between the 12 populations is a high prevalance of the so-called 'universal distribution' for the 10 fingers:
+Interestingly, this also implicates that a common similarity between the 23 populations is a high prevalance of the so-called 'universal distribution' for the 10 fingers:

 Right hand (thumb to pinky):__ whorl - whorl - ulnar loop - whorl - ulnar loop;